mschaszberger/bigquery-utils/tools/cloud_functions/gcs_event_based_ingest/README.md

 }
 ```

-> Note: The destination regex must include a table group, but the rest of the groups are optional.
-The table group is
-> needed in order for the cloud function to determine the table prefix of GCS data files.
-It uses the table prefix
-> as the prefix path for the `_backlog` directory when performing ordered loads.

 ### Dealing with Different Naming Conventions in the Same Bucket
 In most cases, it would be recommended to have separate buckets / deployment
 of the Cloud Function for each naming convention as this typically means that